Mary Foulke Morrisson: Honors and awards

-Morrisson was awarded The Connecticut Medal for Distinguished Civilian War Service in November 1944, The Civilian and Military Certificate of Appreciation for recreation work in Groton, from the U.S Navy in 1946, Jane Addams Memorial Medal, and The Distinguished Citizen Award from the Men's Club Beth El, Newon.
+Morrisson was awarded The Connecticut Medal for Distinguished Civilian War Service in November 1944, The Civilian and Military Certificate of Appreciation for recreation work in Groton, from the U.S. Navy in 1946, Jane Addams Memorial Medal, and The Distinguished Citizen Award from the Men's Club Beth El, Newon.
 Morrisson was named an Honorary Alumni at Connecticut College in 1960.

 Legacy

 In 1965, the Connecticut League of Women Voters established the Morrisson Internship Program, providing summer internships for Connecticut College students at the League of Women Voters headquarters in Washington, DC.
 This Internship was dedicated to Morrisson to highlight her work at the League of Women's Voters during the suffrage movement.
-The Mary Morrisson School in Groton is dedicated to her because of the immense recreation work she did in Groton, where she lived for 60 years.
-The Mary Foulke Morrisson House at Connecticut College is named after her because of her dedication to advancing the College.
+The Mary Morrisson School in Groton is dedicated to her because of the immense recreational work she did in Groton, where she lived for 60 years.
+The Mary Foulke Morrisson House at Connecticut College is named after her because of her dedication to advancing the college.
 Morrisson also has an annual lectureship with the focal point foreign policy named after her: "Mary Foulke Morrisson Lectureship".